mattwang44/ML-DL-practice/MLP_backprop_MATLAB/README.md

 # Multi-Layer Perceptron on Iris Dataset

 The structure built by MATLAB has 2 layers (single hidden layer with 3 neurons).
 Backpropagation is built without automation tool.
 Use only 3 features in Iris dataset.
-L2 Loss is used and 0/1 error rate on test set is shown.
+L2-loss is used and 0/1 error rate on test set is shown.

-The results with different normalization methods and activation functions are saved in the folder named by specific learning rate and number of epoches (e.g. lr0.01epoch2500).
+The graph of L2-loss with different normalization methods and activation functions are saved in the folder named with specific learning rate and number of epoches (e.g. lr0.01epoch2500).
+The results with error rate less than 0.15 is saved in the sub-folder "FeasiblesChoices".

 Here explains the alias of the normalization:
  * "none": no normalization is applied